gargiani/ADP_LP/README.md

 More details can be found in https://arxiv.org/abs/2003.08721

-Note: in order to install this python package, execute the following steps:
+In order to install this python package, execute the following steps:

 1) create a conda environment with python 3.6 with the command ```conda create -n yourenvname python=3.6 anaconda```
 2) install gurobi with the command: ```conda install gurobi```